 Mpact recycling embraces the social entrepreneurship empowerment model by partnering with local entrepreneurs to help collect recycled paper for us.

-Recycling work also provides jobs for around 100,000* people in South Africa, many of whom are entrepreneurs and small business owners that rely on sustained volumes of recycled material to earn a living. (*PRASA)
+Recycling work also provides income opportunites for around 100,000* people in South Africa, many of whom are entrepreneurs and small business owners that rely on sustained volumes of recycled material to earn a living. (*PRASA)

-Aside from its own operations in major centres around South Africa, Mpact Recycling has over 45 buy-back centres where traders deliver waste paper for payment.
+Aside from 16 of its own operations in major centres around South Africa, Mpact Recycling has over 45 buy-back centres where traders deliver waste paper and plastic for payment.
 We also buy from a number of independent dealers throughout the country.

 In addition, entrepreneurial companies have been empowered to facilitate our collection strategies.
 This is primarily related to owner drivers involved in collecting recovered paper.